 Once you’ve signed up, the next task is managing your subscription.

 Although managing your subscription is easy at Nom Nom, there are drawbacks.
 First off, there are really two FAQ pages.
 One is called the FAQs and the other is labeled as the Help section.
 It’s a minor issue, but I found being forced to look in two different locations for answers a little annoying.

-Also, even though you can reschedule orders and manage deliveries in your account with relative ease, there are certain tasks that require you to contact Customer Support manually by email or by telephone.
+However, you can reschedule orders, manage deliveries, or even cancel your account with relative ease.
+Most tasks are easily accomplished under your account online.
+Failing that, you can contact Customer Support manually by email or by telephone.

 It is, generally, very easy to contact Customer Service at Nom Nom.
 There are email forms, a chatbot that has the option to go live, and a phone number.
 My personal favorite is the chatbot.
 I can look stuff up myself, and if the AI can’t handle it, it’s easy to go straight to Support.